 Planning for a vacation is half the fun of being there.
-This Web page is packed with information to get you started.
 Why take a vacation in Montana?
 To begin with, think about what best suits your tastes and lifestyle.

 Consider a few questions: